5PIN0/Sergio-Fernandez/README.md

-Responsive Portfolio
+Responsive Portfolio.
-Allowed to use as a template
+ Can be used as a templete but must to give credit of me.